Gabriel-Machado-GM/Machine-Learning-Air-Quality-Analysis/README.md

-Here’s an upgraded structure for your README, tailored to your project’s use of the AI4Good framework and the goal of achieving clear, measurable results.
-You can copy and adapt this template to your repo, filling in project-specific details as needed:

----

 # Machine Learning Air Quality Analysis

 Monitor and analyze urban air quality using advanced machine learning algorithms.
 This project leverages the [AI4Good Framework](https://ai4good.org/) to ensure ethical, impactful, and measurable results in environmental monitoring.